MarianoIT1/mitWeather-mobile/README.md

 New features were also added, among which I highlight:

-🔎 Real-time city suggestions as you type
+ 🔎  Real-time city suggestions as you type.
-📌 Access permissions to exact location through GPS for search through coordinates 🔄️ Pull to refresh
+ 📌  Access permissions to exact location through GPS for search through coordinates.
+ 🔄️  Pull to refresh.
-💾 Use of local storage to keep the search data when closing the application, so when reopening it, the last searches are recovered and a refresh is performed
+ 💾  Use of local storage to keep the search data when closing the application, so when reopening it, the last searches are recovered and a refresh is performed.
-📳 Haptic (vibration) feedback when interacting with interface elements 🌤 Change of units between metric and imperial system (Celsius / Fahrenheit) 🎨 Icon and splash screen design
+ 📳  Haptic (vibration) feedback when interacting with interface elements.
+ 🌤  Change of units between metric and imperial system (Celsius / Fahrenheit).
+ 🎨  Icon and splash screen design.

 🛍️ In case you want to try it, it is already available in the android Play Store: https://lnkd.in/dar6BDat